MMGameslogo MMGames

 }

-*InputPeople and ShowPeople functions have not been changed, but
+"Please note that the InputPeople and ShowPeople functions have not been modified."

-The InputPeople function can be changed to make it easier to input data.
+Modifying the InputPeople function could make it easier to input data.

-*Major points are deducted if the FREEFREE function is not called.
+"Note: Significant points will be deducted if the free function is not called."

 Solution 4-1